aav7fl/website/_posts/2025-02-23-building-my-smart-coaster.md

 In an effort to quickly deliver value, join me on my self-imposed 48-hour project.

 {% include toc.html %}

+> Changelog:
+> - 2025-06-17: I completed my wishlist and created a second (more ascetic) version of the smart coaster.
+See my [update below](#update-2025-06-17).

 ## Possible Solutions